Subaru-PFS/tron_tron/Docs/sphinx/overview.rst

 device.
 Modularization can also help with testing and maintenance, by making hardware more directly accessible.

-Tron is a centralwas developed as a relatively simple distributed communication system, designed to encourage independant development of hardware and software subsystems, and their eventual integration.
+Tron was developed as a relatively simple distributed communication system, designed to encourage independant development of hardware and software subsystems, and their eventual integration.
 The only significant requirement is that each component or program must come